Huápoca: Madera Zone

-Madera was a sawmill that worked lumber extracted in the forests nearby; its greatest attractions are the ancient caves around the region, which served as room and shelter for inhabitants of the Paquimé culture, who built their homes within them.

-There are several Paquimé culture archaeological zones in the area of Madera municipality.
+Madera was a sawmill that processed lumber extracted from the forests nearby.
+Its greatest attractions are the ancient caves around the region, which served as rooms and shelters for inhabitants of the Paquimé culture.
+There are several Paquimé archaeological zones in the area of the Madera municipality.
 The most important caves are:

 Cueva Grande

-Located 66 kilometers west of Madera, on a dirt road.
-Cueva Grande hides within convoluted land and behind branches of trees.
-The mouth of the cave is obscured by a waterfall from the top of the cave to a stream.
+Located 66 kilometers west of Madera, Cueva Grande hides a waterfall which flows from the top of the cave to a stream.

-There are two, double-story houses (800 years old) that are good examples of the native construction techniques.
+There are two double-story houses (800 years old) that serve as prime examples of the native construction techniques.
 There is also a round grain storage area behind the structure.

 La Ranchería

-La Cueva La Ranchería, it is a residential complex, larger than Cuarenta Casas.
-Its area is 50 meters long and 20 m wide.
-Most of the rooms are double-deck and large.
-There are also granaries (Cuexcomate) - somewhat damaged, made from adobe and straw, in which maize was stored.
+La Cueva La Ranchería was a residential complex.
+Larger than Cuarenta Casas, it is 50 meters long by 20 meters wide.
+There are also granaries (Cuexcomate) - somewhat damaged - made from adobe and straw, wherein maize was stored.